Keauhou Place

 There is strong evidence the building’s pool is heated: 10/20 recent listings select the heated-pool amenity, and multiple remarks clearly state 'heated saltwater pool', 'heated pool, whirlpool', and 'resort like amenities including gym, heated pools/spa'.
 These explicit descriptions from several agents outweigh the missing 'HEATED' tag in pool_features, supporting a heated common pool at the building.

-All 20 current MLS listings (20/20) list washer/dryer inclusions and numerous remarks explicitly state phrases like "in-unit washer/dryer", "full-size washer and dryer", and "stacked full-sized washer/dryer."
-This consistent, repeated language across many listings and agents provides strong evidence that some (and many) units in Keauhou Place have in-unit laundry.
+All 20 current MLS listings (20/20) list washer/dryer in inclusions and numerous remarks explicitly state phrases like "full-size washer/dryer", "stacked full-sized washer/dryer", and "in-unit washer/dryer."
+Evidence is consistent across multiple listings and agents (likely accurate rather than a single copy/paste error), supporting a high-confidence conclusion that some units in the building have in-unit laundry.

 No analysis available

-I searched the public remarks for explicit phrases such as 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
-Many listings reference in-unit washers/dryers or a dedicated laundry area, but there is no indication of community laundry facilities on every floor.
+I searched the remarks for explicit phrases like "laundry on each floor," "laundry room on every floor," and similar floor-by-floor laundry descriptions.
+The listings only mention in-unit washer/dryer or a dedicated laundry area, not community laundry on every floor.

 Strong evidence the building provides parking: 20 of 20 MLS records include parking codes and numerous remarks state assigned stalls such as 'two side-by-side parking stalls', '2 FULL size parking stalls', and '3 assigned, secured, covered parking stalls'.
 Mentions appear consistently across multiple agent listings, indicating building-level parking is available.